anthonymilazzo/secrettool/README.md

 * You have to open up a separate CLI or console and leave your code to setup/change secret values
 * You are not sure how the secrets were organized for this project or where to find them

+Not to mention, this problem becomes exponentially more difficult when managing deployments that span multiple environments.

 ## A Declarative Solution
 secrettool aims to solve these challenges differently - using a declarative manifest containing the names (but not the values) of your secrets. secrettool then uses this manifest as a "source of truth" inventory that it can then use to check if the secrets in that manifest exist, change the values, and create new secrets.